-No stock assessment programs were active for Pacific cod during 2018.
+No stock assessment programs were active for Pacific cod during 2019.

 The internal waters of Southeast Alaska are comprised of two areas, NSEI Subdistrict and SSEI Subdistrict.
 The GHR was based on average historic harvest levels rather than on a biomass-based acceptable biological catch (ABC) estimate.
-This fishery has the most participation in the winter months, and in-season management actions such as small area closures are implemented to spread out the fleet and reduce the risk of localized depletion.
+This fishery has the most participation in the winter months, and inseason management actions such as small area closures are implemented to spread out the fleet and reduce the risk of localized depletion.
 Pacific cod in state waters along the outer coast are managed in conjunction with the Total Allowable Catch (TAC) levels set by the federal government for the adjacent EEZ.

-In the GOA, Pacific cod Management Plans area established for fisheries in five groundfish areas: Prince William Sound, Cook Inlet, Kodiak, Chignik and South Alaska Peninsula.
+In the GOA, Pacific cod Management Plans are established for fisheries in five groundfish areas: Prince William Sound, Cook Inlet, Kodiak, Chignik and South Alaska Peninsula.
 Included within the plans are season, gear and harvest specifications.
 Initially the state-waters fisheries were restricted to pot or jig gear to minimize halibut bycatch and avoid the need to require onboard observers in the fishery.
-However, in PWS the use of longline gear has been permitted since 2009 in response to the very low levels of effort and harvest by pot and jig gear and the high level of interest from the longline gear group.
-Guideline harvest levels (GHL) are further allocated by gear type.
+However, in PWS the use of longline gear has been permitted since 2009 in response to the very low levels of effort and harvest by pot and jig gear and high level of interest from the longline gear group.
+Guideline harvest levels are further allocated by gear type.

-The annual GHLs are based on the estimate of ABC of Pacific cod as established by the Council.
+Annual GHLs are based on the estimate of ABC of Pacific cod as established by the Council.
 Current GHLs are set at 25% of the Central Gulf ABC, apportioned between the Kodiak, Chignik, and Cook Inlet Areas, 25% of the Eastern Gulf ABC for the PWS Area, and 30% of the Western Gulf Pacific cod ABC for the South Alaska Peninsula Area.

-Additional regulations include a 58-foot OAL vessel size limit in the Chignik and South Alaska Peninsula Areas.
-The BOF also adopted a harvest cap for vessels larger than 58 feet that limited harvest to a maximum of 25% of the overall GHL in the Cook Inlet and Kodiak Areas.
-The fishery management plans also provided for removal of restrictions after October 31 on exclusive area registrations, vessel size, and gear limits to increase late season harvest to promote achievement of the GHL.
-In addition, observers are occasionally used on day-trips to document catches and atsea discards in the nearshore pot fisheries.
+Most CGOA state-waters fisheries open after the respective gear sector closure in the federal Pacific cod A season, generally late winter through early spring.
+A 58-foot overall length (OAL) vessel size limit is in place for the Chignik and South Alaska Peninsula Areas and the Cook Inlet and Kodiak Areas.
+A harvest cap for vessels larger than 58 ft limits harvest to a maximum of 25% of the overall GHL.
+If the GHL is not fully harvested, the fishery management plans allow removal of area exclusivity, vessel size restrictions, and gear limits later in the season to increase harvest to promote achievement of GHL.